 How It Is Done continued...

-If you are due for a Pap test, your health professional
+If you are due for a Pap test, the doctor or nurse

 will use a small brush or a wooden spatula to gently collect a sample of

-a pelvic exam.
-Your health professional will insert one or two gloved fingers
+Your doctor or nurse will insert one or two gloved fingers

 of one hand into your vagina while placing the other hand on your lower

-abdomen.
-By pressing down on the abdomen and moving the fingers around inside
+belly.
+By pressing down on your belly and moving the fingers around inside

-your vagina, your health professional can locate and determine the size, shape,
+your vagina, the doctor or nurse can find and feel the size, shape,

-and consistency of the uterus and ovaries.
+and texture of the uterus and ovaries.
 Any unusual growths, tenderness, or

 pain can also be identified.